Sourdough Donuts – 3 Glazes

 - Hydration refers to the ratio of liquid to flour.
 More liquid means a more open crumb.

-- The temperature of the oil - I know I said the oil has to be around 325 ° F, but again, you don't necessarily need a thermometer.
-Here's how to check if the oil is right.
-Make mini doughnuts - I divide one doughnut into four and make mini doughnuts.
+- The oil temperature – I know I said the oil has to be around 325°F, but again, you don’t necessarily need a thermometer.
+Here’s how to check if the oil is right.
+Make mini doughnuts – I divide one doughnut into four and make mini doughnuts.
 This helps me test the hot oil before and in between batches.

-- How to test oil - Add a mini doughnut to test the oil.
-The doughnut should rise in about 30 secs.
-If it rises too soon means the oil is too hot and if it takes too long means the oil is not yet hot.
+- How to test oil – Add a mini doughnut to test the oil.
+The doughnut should rise in about 30 seconds.
+If it rises too soon, it means the oil is too hot, and if it takes too long, it means the oil is not yet hot.
 Adjust accordingly.
-Keep an eye on oil temperature as it rises and cools between donuts batches.
+Keep an eye on oil temperature as it rises and cools between donut batches.
 Adding doughnuts to the oil will cool the oil.
-So find a balance on how many doughnuts per batch works with your settings.
+So, find a balance on how many doughnuts per batch works with your settings.

 - Keep the dough soft, elastic, and slightly sticky.
 The softness in the mixture (not extra butter) will produce melt-in-your-mouth donuts.
 I admit that soft dough is more difficult to handle.
 So that’s why I have a second tip for you.